 WordPress is a robust content management program that is used to create websites.
-As with any program, there are updates to maintain and improve the functionality.
-On December 6, 2018, WordPress released version 5.0 and is calling it "Bebo."
+There are updates to maintain and improve the functionality as with any program.
+On December 6, 2018, WordPress released version 5.0 and called it "Bebo."
 This article addresses the following points regarding the WordPress 5.0 update:

-WordPress is key to the development of sites across the world wide web with over 32% of sites utilizing it.
-WordPress is beneficial due to the flexibility and functionality it provides when creating a website.
+WordPress is key to the development of sites across the world wide web, with over 32% of sites utilizing it.
+WordPress is beneficial due to its flexibility and functionality when creating a website.
 It is a dynamic content management system that can accommodate the needs of anyone, from those just starting a blog to large universities and corporations demanding dynamic content.

-On December 6, 2018, WordPress released version 5.0 "Bebo."
+On December 6, 2018, WordPress released version 5.0, "Bebo."
 With this release, there is much anticipation about the addition of the Gutenberg Plugin's block-based editor into the core editing functionality.
 While the previous WordPress content editor, TinyMCE, was intuitive and straightforward, it was also very simplistic and limited in its options.
-As the digital market for easy to use web builders grows, it is essential that WordPress take steps to update its core and provide a better user experience.
-The "Bebo" 5.0 release with its a block-based content editor, will enhance usability while providing for dynamic content and mobile responsiveness.
+As the digital market for easy-to-use web builders grows, it is essential that WordPress take steps to update its core and provide a better user experience.
+The "Bebo" 5.0 release, with its block-based content editor, will enhance usability while providing for dynamic content and mobile responsiveness.

 What does the block-based editor bring?

 The WordPress 5.0 "Bebo" incorporation of the Gutenberg block-based editor presents a whole new experience in creating content and layout within pages and posts.
-The foundation resides upon block structure.
-Blocks are used for individual items that can quickly and effortlessly be moved up, down, set in columns and reused.
-This framework makes it easy to work across various screen sizes and devices along with the confidence that what is displayed in the editor is what will appear on the website.
+The foundation resides upon the block structure.
+Blocks are used for individual items that can quickly and effortlessly be moved up, down, set in columns, and reused.
+This framework makes it easy to work across various screen sizes and devices and the confidence that what is displayed in the editor will appear on the website.

-What once would require numerous plugins has been simplified into the new "Bebo" experience eliminating the need for custom HTML or shortcodes.
-WordPress 5.0 brings a distinctly new user-experience to WordPress and the edge needed to compete with the various drag and drop builders on the market.
+What once would require numerous plugins has been simplified into the new "Bebo" experience, eliminating custom HTML or shortcodes.
+WordPress 5.0 brings a distinctly new user experience to WordPress and the edge needed to compete with the various drag and drop builders on the market.

 Check out more information about what currently is available with the WordPress 5.0 Bebo release!